edmund-leibert/the-vault/the-vault/templates/Template {{LeetCode ∋ Problem}}.md

 ---

 > [!INFO]+ Note
-> This page contains notes pertaining to the **LeetCode** problem
+> This page contains notes pertaining to the **LeetCode** problem [@leetcodePalindromeNumber].
 >
 > These notes are primarily structured in a Q&A format, making it easy to follow and learn.
-Corresponding **Anki** flashcards are available, enabling efficient revision and reinforcement of the concepts.
+Corresponding **Anki** flashcards are available, enabling efficient revision and reinforcement of the concepts [@ankitectsAnkiPowerfulIntelligent].
 >
 > Performance of attempts are also recorded.